 Occupied Palestinian Territory and Israel

-Oxfam works to help communities in the OPT to earn a living and to ensure that they have access to food and water as well as education.
+Oxfam works with a range of partners to help communities to earn a living and to ensure that they have access to food and water as well as education.
 We respond in humanitarian crises.
 And we are helping to build a strong civil society so that human rights will be upheld and communities will have a say in the decisions that affect them.